Focus of our laboratory:

 9) Exploring NK cell-based immunotherapy strategies against common pediatric and AYA cancers.

-The long-term goal of our laboratory is to translate insights gained from basic investigations of in vivo immunity into rationally designed tumor vaccine and immunotherapeutic clinical trials, with a particular emphasis in the areas of pediatric sarcomas and other solid tumors in the pediatric and adolescent & young adult (AYA) populations.
+The long-term goal of our laboratory is to translate insights gained from basic investigations of in vivo immunity into rationally designed tumor vaccine and immunotherapeutic clinical trials through the newly established (2021) Center for Pediatric Immunotherapy at Rainbow, with a particular emphasis in the areas of pediatric sarcomas and other solid tumors in the pediatric and adolescent & young adult (AYA) populations.